 16. Advocacy: Actions targeting the impact of social, political, economic or cultural factors to promote change at the individual (client), institutional, and/or systems level.
-16A.
-Empowerment 2 Intervenes with client to promote action on factors impacting 0 1 3 4 development and functioning [N/O] 16B.
-Systems Change Promotes change at the level of institutions, community, or 0 2 4 society [N/O]

 Overall Assessment of Trainee's Current Level of Competence

 Please provide a brief narrative summary of your overall impression of this trainee's current level of competence.
 In your narrative, please be sure to address the following questions: